Senior Data Engineer - Data Team (iPlayer & Sounds)

 - Extensive experience using SQL

-- Extensive experience programming in Python, PySpark or Scala
+- Extensive experience programming in Python, including experience using it to manipulate data structures

 - Experience in establishing data applications into production (ideally in a cloud environment)